 High levels of yeast and mold on cannabis flowers generally speak to poor drying or handling practices.
 A total yeast and mold test is an effective indicator of fungi, which is a common microbial growth on cannabis plants.
 Botrytis, also known as grey mold, is a necrotrophic fungus that often affects cannabis crops.
 While Botrytis is not considered a particular health concern, Aspergillus mold species are linked to severe allergic reactions as well as other complications in patients with immune system deficiencies.

-At Modern Canna Science, we test for a variety of yeast, mold and fungi associated with cannabis plants, including:
+At Modern Canna, we test for a variety of yeast, mold and fungi associated with cannabis plants, including:

 - Sclerotinia Sclerotiorum